mma-al/vis-project/README.md

 # vis-project
-This folder contains a visualization project for Arabic Islamic texts
+This repository contains a visualization project for Arabic Islamic texts